The-Jonsey/streamdeckd/README.md

 ### Usage

-run `streamdeckd` to start the daemon, and add to your desktop environments startup apps to start on login
+run `streamdeckd` to start the daemon and add to your desktop environments startup apps to start on login

 ### Configuration